GoogleContainerTools/container-structure-test/README.md

     value: "/env/bin:$PATH"
 ```

+## Running File Tests On Cloudbuild

+TODO

 ## Running File Tests Without Docker

 Container images can be represented in multiple formats, and the Docker image
 is just one of them.
 At their core, images are just a series of layers, each
 of which is a tarball, and so can be interacted with without a working Docker
 daemon.
 While running command tests currently requires a functioning Docker
 daemon on the host machine, File Existence/Content tests do not.
 This can be
 particularly useful when dealing with images which have been `docker export`ed
 or saved in a different image format than the Docker format.
 To run tests
 without using a Docker daemon, a user can specify a different "driver" to use
 in the tests, with the `-driver` flag.

 An example test run with a different driver looks like: